rodofjar/RprojectFromTerminal/README.md

 This tutorial provides step-by-step instructions on how to create custom R project files (`*.Rproj`) using PowerShell and how to troubleshoot common issues that might arise when trying to open these files from the commandline.

 By the end of this tutorial, you should be able to type `Create-RProject -projectName "MyNewProject"` into the terminal and then voila A new project created there and then.
+This project can then be opened by typing rstudio `MyNewProject.Rproj`.

 ## Table of Contents